 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
-Request information from additional schools offering counseling programs in Idaho.
+Once you have your bachelor's degree, you should consider looking for a school offering a master's or doctoral degree program in counseling.
+You can request information from additional schools offering counseling programs in Idaho.

 Make sure the schools you are considering offer the right programs for Idaho counseling certification by first examining educational requirements.
 You can find Idaho counseling licensure educational requirements on the following Idaho State Licensing Board of Professional Counselors webpage.

-After receiving your degree, you will need 1000 hours of supervised counseling experience, 400 of which should be in direct contact with clients.
+After receiving your degree, you must earn 1000 hours of supervised counseling experience, 400 of which should be in direct contact with clients.
 The supervisor must meet Idaho Licensing Board of Professional Counselors approved qualifications and provide a specified of amount of face to face supervision.

-You will find more information regarding Idaho counseling licensure requirements for supervised experience on the following Idaho Licensing Board of Professional Counselors webpage.
+You can find more information regarding Idaho counseling licensure requirements for supervised experience on the following Idaho Licensing Board of Professional Counselors webpage.

-After you have met education and experience requirements, you will want to download and submit your Idaho counseling licensure application to the Idaho Licensing Board for review.
+After you have met education and experience requirements, you can download and submit your Idaho counseling licensure application to the Idaho Licensing Board for review.

-You will find a link to download an application in pdf format on the following Idaho Licensing Board of Professional Counselors webpage.
+You can find a link to download an application in .pdf format on the following Idaho Licensing Board of Professional Counselors webpage.

-When the Board has evaluated and approved your application, you will need to choose a date to sit for the National Counselor Examination (NCE) and submit the Notification of Intent to Sit form at least 45 days before the exam.
+When the Board has evaluated and approved your application, you must choose a date to sit for the National Counselor Examination (NCE) and submit the Notification of Intent to Sit form at least 45 days before the exam.